-If you have read some of the articles here at Scarleteen or looked through the boards, you know that getting yourself screened for Sexually Transmitted Diseases or Infections (STIs) is essential.
+If you've read some of the articles here at Scarleteen or looked through the boards, you know that getting yourself screened for Sexually Transmitted Infections is essential.

-Whether you are with a new partner, or are already in a sexual relationship, getting a full STI -- sexually transmitted infection, sometimes also called STDs -- screening can give you peace of mind and ensure your physical well-being as well as your partners.
+Whether you're with a new partner, or are already in a sexual relationship, getting a full STI -- sexually transmitted infection, sometimes also called STDs -- screening can give you peace of mind, and ensure your physical well-being as well as your partners'.

-Often people ask us if they need to be worried about STIs or STI testing if they haven't ever had sexual contact with another person.
-The answer is yes, yes, and yes.
-Sexually Transmitted Disease means that the disease CAN be transmitted sexually not that it can ONLY be transmitted sexually, and when it comes to STIs, both partners' histories are an issue, not just that of one.
+Often people ask us if they need to be concerned about STIs or STI testing if they haven't ever had sex with another person.
+The answer is yes.
+Sexually Transmitted Infections means that the disease is most often transmitted sexually, not that it can ONLY be transmitted sexually.
+When it comes to STIs, both partners' histories are an issue, not just that of one: it doesn't matter if you've never been sexual with someone else if someone you're being sexual with now has.
+Too, people mean different things when they say "had sex," and some only mean intercourse when they say that, but STIs can be transmitted by more kinds of sex than just intercourse.

-Plus, there are some STIs that are often transmitted through non-sexual contact.
-Oral herpes, otherwise known as cold sores, is one that often runs in families because it is so easy to catch that when one family member gets it, it's very common for other members of the family to catch it from them in completely nonsexual ways.
+Plus, there are some STIs that are transmitted through non-sexual contact.
+Oral herpes -- which some people call cold sores, because those are the most common symptom -- is one that often runs in families because it is so easy to catch that when one family member has it, it's very common for other members of the family to get it from them in completely nonsexual ways.
 In fact, the majority of people with oral herpes, which can also be passed on genitally, got it as children in a totally nonsexual way.

-What exactly does STD/STI testing entail?
-STI testing includes a few simple tests that can be done in your doctor's office or at a clinic.
+What exactly does STI testing entail?
+STI testing includes a few simple tests that can be done in a private healthcare provider's office or at a clinic.
 They may be slightly uncomfortable, but they are not more than that.
 It's really pretty minor.

 The first part is an interview.
-The clinician or doctor will ask you some questions regarding your exposure to STIs and about your sexual activities and sexual history.
+Unless they only get this information through the intake forms you filled out, the clinician or doctor will ask you some questions regarding your exposure to STIs and about your sexual activities and sexual history.
 This may make you feel uncomfortable.
-Do not be embarrassed or ashamed believe me, doctors, nurses, and clinicians have heard and seen it all.
-It is very important that you be honest with your doctor, so they can do their job to get you the care you need.
-If you have had unsafe sex, accept it and take responsibility for it when you talk to your doctor.
+Don't be embarrassed or ashamed: believe me, doctors, nurses, and clinicians have heard and seen it all.
+It is also very important that you be honest with your doctor, so they can do their job to get you the care you need.
+If you have had unprotected or otherwise unsafe sex, just accept it and acknowledge it when you talk to your doctor.

-You may not be having any health problems or symptoms of any diseases when you go in for your test.
-That may mean that you simply don't have any infections or diseases.
-It can also mean that you simply don't have symptoms that are noticeable.
-Many STIs have no symptoms, particularly in their early stages.
-One of the ones that is easiest to miss -- and one of the most common infections -- is Chlamydia, which is called "the silent STI" because many people who have it never know until it's too late, and they have already begun to have serious complications due to inflammation and scarring.
-That's why it's important to get a full STI screening anyway, even if you don't have any symptoms.
+You may not be having any health problems or symptoms of any infgetions or diseases when you go in for your test, by the way.
+That may mean that you simply don't have any.
+It can also mean that you, like most people with most STIs most of the time, simply don't have symptoms that are noticeable.
+Many STIs show no symptoms, particularly in their early stages.
+One of the ones that is easiest to miss -- and one of the most common infections -- is Chlamydia, which is called "the silent STI," because many people who have it never know until it's too late, and they have already begun to have serious complications due to inflammation and scarring.
+That's why it's important to get a full STI screening regularly, even if you don't have any symptoms.

-What about if you have a penis??
-If you have a penis, the clinician still often needs to do a swab test.
-This means taking a swab from the inside of your urethra, the tube that runs all the way down the middle of your penis, where urine and semen come out.
-The clinician gently inserts a thin cotton-tipped swab into the urethra to get a sample of cells.
-Most of the folks we know who have had this done say that it is slightly painful, but only for a moment or two.
+If you have a penis: the clinician may do a swab test.
+This means taking a swab from the inside of your urethra, the tube that runs all the way down the middle of your penis, where urine and semen come through.
+When they do this, the clinician gently inserts a thin cotton-tipped swab into the urethra to get a sample of cells.
+Most of the folks we know who have had this done say that it is slightly painful, but only for a moment or two, similar to how people who have experience pap smears usually describe those.
 On a scale from 1 (nothing) to 10 (being kicked in the crotch), it's usually about a 4.
 The cells gathered this way will be examined under a microscope, just as cells collected from someone's vulva are.

 Common sexually transmitted diseases and infections and testing procedures